Aura-Dev-Solutions/aura-core-ai-test/TECHNICAL_REPORT.md

 **Selected Model:** `sentence-transformers/all-MiniLM-L6-v2`

 **Justification:**
-- **Efficiency:** This is a lightweight model ("chiquito") optimized for speed and low memory usage, making it ideal for local execution in a containerized environment.
+- **Efficiency:** This is a lightweight model optimized for speed and low memory usage, making it ideal for local execution in a containerized environment.
 - **Flexibility:** The system is designed to be model-agnostic; other HuggingFace models can be easily swapped in by updating the configuration if higher accuracy or different language support is needed.
 - **Local Execution:** Runs entirely locally, ensuring data privacy and zero latency from external API calls.
 - **Compatibility:** Fully compatible with Qdrant's cosine distance metric.